Comparing Two Proxy Methods for Causal Identification: Causal Target Identification With Proxies via Array Decomposition

-Note the CP decomposition framework is typically introduced in the simpler case of a single latent variable with three proxy variables that are mutually independent conditional upon the latent, depicted in Figure~\ref{fig:4}.
-The resulting three-way array formed by the proxy variables uniquely determines the full law up to latent labels, given the condition in Theorem~\ref{thm:kruskal} holds \citep{kruskal1977three}.
-We now turn to how this framework generalizes for continuous models.
+The CP decomposition framework is typically introduced in the simpler setting of a single latent variable with three observed variables that are mutually independent conditional on the latent (e.g., Figure~\ref{fig:3} omitting \(A\)).
+The three-way array formed by the observed variables uniquely determines the full law up to latent state labels under the condition in Theorem~\ref{thm:kruskal}.
+We now turn to how this framework extends to continuous models.